TMet-Aerial-Vehicles/CONTROL_SYS-2024-ROS-PREP/README.md

-# ROS and PX4 Installation Guide
+# ROS and PX4 Info

 ## Introduction to ROS
 ROS (Robot Operating System) is a powerful tool for robotics software development.
 To get started with understanding the basics of ROS, refer to this introductory video: